A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 The house, dating from 1885, is situated at almost 3,000 feet above sea level.
 It is the only inhabited farmhouse in this little nature conservation area.
 The nearest neighbors live in Carovilli, a little village four miles away.
 The front of the house faces a large oak forest whereas the rear offers a splendid view of the mountains and a valley.
-The house is not very big but quite comfortable; it was completely renovated in 2003.
+The house is not very big but quite comfortable.

+It was completely renovated in 2003.
 The living room has a nice fireplace, a piano, and a modest library.
 There are three guestrooms (two double and one dormitory accommodating six people) and two bathrooms with all modern conveniences.
-Meals are served on the terrace or in the kitchen-diner.
+Meals are served on the terrace or in the kitchen diner.

-The morning is yours, you may sleep in, take your time over breakfast, do whatever you like.
-Before lunch, there will be a safety briefing then you'll groom and saddle up the horses followed by a short demonstration in western riding.
-After lunch, you'll do a test ride (three hours) to enable you to get acquainted with the horse you are going to ride all week.
+The morning is yours.
+You may sleep, take your time over breakfast, and do whatever you like.
+Before lunch, there will be a safety briefing then you will groom and saddle up the horses followed by a short demonstration of western riding.
+After lunch, you will do a test ride (three hours) to enable you to get acquainted with the horse you are going to ride all week.
+Some riders like to ride different horses during the week which is also possible.
+Visit the new riding center-inclusive Bistro from your host which is close by and look forward to having a freshly prepared dinner.

 Today, pass the new riding center and ride down to the village of Carovilli.
 Tie the horses and have a fresh aperitivo on the Piazza.
 You can enjoy the atmosphere and listen to the small and big news from the inhabitants.
 Your next destination is Castiglione, a small town in the neighborhood.
 On top of the hill from Castiglione, there is a church ruin to see, it houses a still-functioning bell that you can ring.

 Cross a little river, immediately followed by a steep adventurous climb.
-Continue uphill along small paths with wild berry bushes left and right from you until the forest clears; here, stop for a picnic.
-To the north, you can see where the Abruzzo mountain starts, then, it is just a short way to Pietrabbondante (literally meaning “plenty of stones”); admire the theatre and the two Samnitic temples.
+Continue uphill along small paths with wild berry bushes left and right from you until the forest clears, here, stop for a picnic.
+To the north, you can see where the Abruzzo mountain starts, then, it is just a short way to Pietrabbondante (literally meaning “plenty of stones”).

+Admire the theater and the two Samnitic temples.
 The Samnites were the original population of Molise.
 It took the Romans three centuries of war before they finally conquered this region, which then became part of the Roman Empire (79 B.C); afterward, it is time to ride back home.

 After breakfast, ride downhill in the direction of Pescolanciano.
 Shortly before the village, pass on the Tratturo, a Tratturo is a 2000-year-old track that is still used to move cattle from the far south where the grass is scarce in summer.
 From there, have a nice view of the old castle from the village.
 Before arriving in this village, there will be some canters in the fields.

-Lunch is served in a little restaurant; the owner is well-known for her homemade ice cream.
-And now, get your trunks out, you can go swimming!
+Lunch is served in a little restaurant.

+The owner is well-known for her homemade ice cream.
+And now, get your trunks out, you can go swimming.
 Directly next to the resting place of the horses, there is a little pool which is build up a few years ago, you can relax here.
 The last few miles on horseback takes you over open heathland and dense oakwoods.
-At about 6 p.m., you are back at the farmhouse, unsaddle the horses for the last time and enjoy the farewell dinner.
+At about 6:00 p.m., you are back at the farmhouse, unsaddle the horses for the last time and enjoy the farewell dinner.

 Departure after breakfast.

 The horses have been selected for their character, looks, and intelligence.
 They were all born in the mountains, so they are very reliable in this mountainous area.
-All-year-long, they live in a herd which makes them a close group, besides, most of them are related in some way or the other.
+All year long, they live in a herd which makes them a close group, besides, most of them are related in some way or the other.
 The horses are willing and easy-going.
+The tack is western.
+On Sunday morning, you will get a safety briefing followed by a short demonstration on western riding.
+After lunch, it is time for a three-hour ride so that all riders will get acquainted with their horses and the terrain.

 Carmine is a native of Molise.
 In his early years, he ran his own highly successful bar / restaurant in Isernia.
 Besides being an excellent cook, he became a horseman at heart.
 Carmine organizes four different treks plus a home-based ride at Altavia Horses.
 He speaks English and Italian and he is a certified guide of FISE (Federazione Italiana Sport Equestre).

+The holiday will take place in Carovilli, Molise, Italy.
+Molise is situated in the southeast part of the region Lazio (Rome) and north of Campania (Naples).
 The hills and mountains are sloping.
 In the Abruzzi, the Apennines are taller and rougher.
 There is no industry to speak of, everything over here is still pure nature.
 The Abruzzi house approximately has 40 brown bears.
-Furthermore, there are wild-boars, foxes, hares, squirrels, chamois, eagles, falcons, owls, woodpeckers, bats, and a handful of wolves.
+Furthermore, there are wild boars, foxes, hares, squirrels, chamois, eagles, falcons, owls, woodpeckers, bats, and a handful of wolves.

 There is an outstanding wealth of flowers, species Altavia grows in their gardens are put in vases at home and are wildflowers here.
-In early spring, there are crocuses, primroses, and violets; in May and June, the roses, irises, various anemones, and different kinds of orchids blossom; in July, a beautiful and rare orange lily appears in the woods, and autumn is the time of the cyclamen and autumn crocus.
+In early spring, there are crocuses, primroses, and violets.
+In May and June, the roses, irises, various anemones, and different kinds of orchids blossom; in July, a beautiful and rare orange lily appears in the woods, and autumn is the time of the cyclamen and autumn crocus.

 On the plateaus and in the valleys, you will make long canters; the horses, however, have to climb and go down a lot.
 Therefore, the pace is generally not very fast.
-The safety of the rider and that of the horse is the main thing!
+The safety of the rider and that of the horse is the main thing.

-All meals are fresh cooked using local products as mozzarella cheese, rucola, cherry tomatoes and regional wines.
+At home every evening after the happy hour drinks, a three-course dinner including pasta (alla siciliana, carbonara, with mushrooms), meat with salads or fresh vegetables or potatoes, and desserts will be served.
+All meals are fresh cooked using local products as mozzarella cheese, rucola, cherry tomatoes, and regional wines.
 Vegetarian plates can be offered as well as vegan.

 Leonardo da Vinci–Fiumicino Airport